How to Prioritize Tasks, Get More Done & Still Make Time for Yourself

 There are two efficient ways to go about tackling your to-do list – see what works best for you.

-Either “eat the frog” and do the biggest, most daunting task first.
+Either “eat the frog” (paid link) and do the biggest, most daunting task first.
 Or get some easy, smaller tasks out of the way to create momentum.

 (This is similar to the strategies used for paying off debt.
 There is the avalanche method which involves paying off debts from highest to lowest interest rate regardless of the balance.
 And then there is the snowball method, which involves paying off the smallest balances first while paying the minimum on larger debts.
 It’s all psychology!
 Which one works best for you?)